The estimated reading time for this post is 196 seconds

-This summer while I was walking around Gray’s Lake, I eaves dropped over a conversation two young women were having about tap water throughout the city.
-I was right behind them, ready to make a fast pass around.
+One summer while I was walking around Gray’s Lake, I eaves dropped over a conversation two young women were having about tap water throughout the city.
+I was right behind them, ready to make a fast pass around…and interested in their subject!

-Please see my paper I wrote August 2013 titled (it’s posted on my LinkedIn page)
+Please see a paper I wrote in August 2013 titled (it’s posted on my LinkedIn page) or ask for a copy titled:

 WHAT FACTORS INFLUENCE RETURN-TO-WORK DURING A LITIGATED WORKERS COMPENSATION CLAIM?